CRMArena: Understanding the Capacity of LLM Agents to Perform Professional CRM Tasks in Realistic Environments: Benchmarking Experiments

 \subsection{Results}

 The main results are summarized in \Cref{tab:main_results}.
 We made the following observations.
 First, \textbf{real-world CRM tasks remain challenging for top LLM agents}.
-Using the ReAct framework, the best model (\texttt{gpt-4o}) only achieves an overall score of 38.2\%.
-Even when equipped with human-crafted functions, the overall performance is still only 54.4\%.
+Using the ReAct framework, the best model (\texttt{o1}) only achieves an overall score of 57.7\%.
+Even when equipped with human-crafted functions, the overall performance is still only 64.3\%.
 These findings highlight the challenges of our \benchmark~.
 Second, \textbf{stronger and weaker LLMs show opposite trend on different agentic frameworks}.
 In particular, models like \texttt{gpt-4o} and \texttt{claude-3.5-sonnet} score higher in the FC setting, while their weaker counterparts performs worse when equipped with function calling capabilities.
 This indicate that human-defined functions may not always help LLM agents, as weaker models may not be able to properly utilize the functions, resulting in lower performance.
+An intriguing exception is \modelname{deepseek-r1}.
+Though \modelname{deepseek-r1} is recognized as a strong reasoning model, its tool-calling capabilities seem lacking, primarily due to its (1) inadequate adherence to user instructions and (2) poor ability to adjust previous responses based on external feedback. \textbf{function calling might be unnecessary with a sufficiently strong reasoning model}, as evidenced by \texttt{o1} in the ReAct setting outperforming all other models in the FC setting.
+Nevertheless, integrating human-crafted functions can still offer performance benefits to strong reasoning models like \texttt{o1}.
 Finally, \textbf{open-source models are catching up the proprietary LLMs}.
 Across three settings, we see the \texttt{llama} models score similar, and sometimes higher, than the \texttt{gpt} and \texttt{claude} models.
 This indicate a closing gap between the open and closed-source models.
 From \Cref{fig:reward_turn}, we observe how \texttt{llama} models tend to show higher scope for error recovery based on execution feedback than the closed-source models.